YANG Constraints Explained

 • A "must" statement ensures that the referenced Ethernet interface has "vlan-tagging" enabled.
 If not, the configuration is rejected.

-ietf-interface.yang final structure after constraints
+ietf-interfaces.yang final structure after constraints

 The final YANG tree structure after applying all the constraints is: